Meds for Africa

 MEDS for Africa designates: MEDICINE, EDUCATION and DENTAL assistance for our brothers and sisters in an impoverished area in Kenya.
 To learn more visit the MEDS for Africa website.

-The Vickery Meadow Learning Center is focused on the literacy levels of the residents in the Vickery Meadow area Dallas, just across the South Central Expressway from NorthPark Presbyterian Church.
+Literacy Achieves (formerly Vickery Meadow Learning Center) is focused on the literacy levels of the residents in the Vickery Meadow area Dallas, just across Central Expressway from NorthPark Presbyterian Church.

 Vickery Meadow is densely populated, and a large percentage of the residents are functionally illiterate or cannot speak English.
-The Center provides classes in English as a Second Language, work place literacy, and citizenship, and also partners with NorthPark Presbyterian to provide GED classes.
+Literacy Achieves provides classes in English as a Second Language, work place literacy, and citizenship, and also partners with NorthPark Presbyterian to provide GED classes.

 Meals on Wheels

 Meals on Wheels, a program run by the Visiting Nurses Association of Texas, has been supported by NorthPark Presbyterian members for over 40 years.
-Our volunteer week is the second week of each month and we deliver daily, Monday through Friday.
+Our volunteer week is the second week of each month and church volunteers deliver daily, in shifts, Monday through Friday.

-For more information about becoming a Meals on Wheels volunteer, please contact NorthPark member Jean Wood.
+New volunteers are always welcome.
+For more information about becoming a Meals on Wheels volunteer, please contact NorthPark member Harry Wood at 972.783.9559.

 The Stewpot & The Bridge